 - 5.1.
-All DHA licensed facilities providing Emergency Unit/ Department. services are required to report the indicators specific to the scope of Emergency services. - 5.2.
-Each facility providing emergency services Shall assign a Quality Representative who will be responsible for reviewing the data from departments and reporting the Key Performance Indicators (KPIs) to DHA Biannually. - 5.3.
+All DHA licensed facilities providing Emergency Unit/ Department services are required to report the indicators specific to the scope of Emergency services. - 5.2.
+Each facility providing emergency services shall assign a Quality Representative who will be responsible for reviewing the data from departments and reporting the Key Performance Indicators (KPIs) to DHA Biannually. - 5.3.
 If the KPI is not applicable to the range of services provided by the facility, quality leads should mark the field with "NA". - 5.4.
-Quality Representative of Emergency Unit/ Department services must assure staff awareness of the new KPIs. - 5.5.
-Quality Representative must consider the following in data collection: - 5.5.1.
+The quality representative of the Emergency Unit/ Department services must assure staff awareness of the new KPIs. - 5.5.
+The quality representative must consider the following in data collection: - 5.5.1.
 Decide which KPI is applicable to the facility based on the scope of services. - 5.5.2.
 Assure data collection lead(s) are adequately skilled and resourced. - 5.5.3.
-Create a data collection plan based on methodology and available resources.
+Create a data collection plan based on methodology and available resources. - 5.5.4.

-- 5.5.4.
 Assure adequate data collection systems and tools are in place. - 5.5.5.
 Back up the data and assure protection of data integrity. - 5.6.
-Data Analysis and Submission: - 5.6.6.
-Quality Representative must ensure data is clean and analysed for reliability and accuracy before submission. - 5.6.7.
-Data collection should be on a Biannually basis. - 5.6.8.
-Submission deadline is the second week of reported quarter as follows: - Q1 and Q2 date of reporting- 5-14 Jan. - Q3 and Q4 date of reporting- 5-14 July. - 5.6.9.
-Submission should be using the link provided by DHA as below: - https://msurvey.government.ae/survey/Dubai%20Health%20Authority
+Data Analysis and Submission:

+- 5.6.1 The quality representative must ensure data is clean and analysed for reliability and accuracy before submission. - 5.6.2 Data submission should be on a Biannual basis. - 5.6.3 Submission deadline as follows: - Q1 and Q2 date of reporting- 5-14 July. - Q3 and Q4 date of reporting 5- 14 January. - 5.6.4 Each report shall cover data from two quarters and reflect performance during that period. - 5.6.5 Data should be submitted using the following DHA-provided link: - https://msurvey.government.ae/survey/Dubai_Health_Authority/IJU - Or to scan the bar code